GrinonBarrett/Taksidos/Core Rules/Creatures/Etermhi.md

 **Unarmed Attacks**;

  • Slam: The etermhi may use any part of its body to strike a foe within 1 yard, inflicting a bare attack.
-If it is connected to its pool and striking a foe also within its poo, it may treat it as a force attack.
+If it is connected to its pool and striking a foe also within its pool, it may treat it as a force attack.

 ---------------------